 I-25 Bridge Replacement Project, Williamsburg CN1100990

 El Terrero Construction, LLC.
 (Contractor) will be continuing construction to replace the bridge at I-25 milepost 75, Broadway Street and NM 187 in Williamsburg.
 All traffic has been shifted into the southbound lanes; northbound lanes are closed throughout the project limits.
-The I-25 northbound on-ramp and the southbound I-25 off/on-ramp at Exit 75 is closed, traffic should utilize NM 187 to Las Palomas Exit or the T or C North exit.
+The I-25 northbound off-ramp is now open, the southbound I-25 off/on-ramp at Exit 75 is closed, traffic should utilize NM 187 to Las Palomas Exit or the T or C North exit.
 Currently crews are working on installation of bridge piers and drainage structures.
 Regular work hours will be 7 a.m.-5:30 p.m.
 Monday-Friday although the contractor may work longer hours or on weekends as needed.
 Access will be maintained to all businesses and residences during construction.

 Read more ...